chadtripod/documentation/Armory-Spinnaker-Quickstart-2.md

 ```
 7. hal config provider aws enable

+8. hal config provider ecs enable

-8. hal deploy apply
+9. hal deploy apply

 ### Extra Steps in Spinnaker to tag deployment subnets ###

-9. AWS Subnet tagging if tags do not show up.  "example-purpose" should be a descriptor of the subnet and will appear in the Spinnaker UI dropdown.
+10. AWS Subnet tagging if tags do not show up.  "example-purpose" should be a descriptor of the subnet and will appear in the Spinnaker UI dropdown.

 https://docs.armory.io/spinnaker-install-admin-guides/aws-subnets/